SE1 chartered london physiotherapist and qualified acupuncturist Christopher Curtis, City Back Pain Clinic at London Bridge SE1 Email link

 Usually the deeper muscles of the back are involved and sometimes it is the ligaments and tendons of the spine.
 Pain signals are sent to the brain.
 This starts a cycle of pain and nerve irritation with spinal joint fixation, if left untreated for more than six days, it will result in degeneration of the facet joints of the spine, which will trigger the first stage of arthritis of the spine.

-Sitting at desks and computers, long period driving, poor posture and ergonomic factors can cause muscular neck problems, including headaches and referred Arm Pain.
-Necks are also vulnerable to injury in road traffic accidents (whiplash).
-Physiotherapy is helpful in the treatment of neck pain as well as Massage and Acupuncture.
+Sitting at desks and computers, long period driving, poor posture and ergonomic factors can cause muscular neck problems, including headaches and referred arm pain.
+Necks are also vulnerable to injury in road traffic accidents called whiplash.
+Physiotherapy is helpful in the treatment of neck pain as well as massage and acupuncture.

 Spinal manipulation does not tend to be successful because the pain is not from the spinal joints or originating from the discs.